Small Business Guides

 This will let you fine-tune your inventory management process so you never run out of stock of your best-sellers, or waste shelf space on items that don't sell.
 When tied into your cloud-based accounting software, it'll let you quickly see which product lines are the most profitable – right now, in real time.

-And it will help you adjust your pricing policy to take account of customer behavior.
+And it will help you adjust your pricing policy to take account of customer behaviour.
 This means everything you sell can be priced at the best point for you, keeping your business competitive while maintaining your profit margin.

 Understand your customers better and increase sales